 In response to the Camp Fire in 2018, our church community has been considering its role on the Ridge.
 More than just a church for SDA community, we are confirmed in our belief to be Christ’s hands and feet to a community in need.
 The monumental event has created, or uncovered, material, financial, and spiritual needs for each individual or family.
-All of the initiatives of LoveParadise come from one question: “What can we do to address the needs of the people on the Ridge?”
+All of the initiatives of Disaster Recovery come from one question: “What can we do to address the needs of the people on the Ridge?”

 It began with the water wall at the church campus, which gave access to clean water in the initial stage of recovery.
 Where there was no clean water on the Ridge, we were able to provide it to the community at no cost.
 From there, home kits were developed to help households re-establish their home.
 These contained basic items, essentials, needed for meal preparation and dining.
 Towels, plates, pots & pans, cups, and silverware were all included in the kits.
 Next came the Shed Project, which provided hundreds of sheds for storage, made possible through tens of thousands of volunteer hours from both local Ridge residents and the volunteers of Maranatha International.

-LoveGives is a partnership with Adventist Health & World Vision to provide furniture to families on the Ridge.
-Aimed at removing the financial hurdles of re-establishing a home, the program gives furniture to those who have recently rebuilt and are returning to the Ridge.
+Love Gives is a partnership with Adventist Health, World Vision & Global Empowerment Mission to provide furniture and household items to families on the Ridge.
+Aimed at removing the financial hurdles of reestablishing a home, the program gives furniture and household items to those who have recently rebuilt and are returning to the Ridge.
 From May of 2021 when this operation began until current, Love Gives has distributed over $3.7 M worth of product to over 5900 adults and 2500 children.
 Love Gives is also able to assist survivors from other catastrophic fires in our region.

-LoveDelivers provided groceries to residents of the Ridge during the COVID-19 pandemic.
+Love Delivers provided groceries to residents of the Ridge during the COVID-19 pandemic.
 Family food boxes were assembled and distributed to families throughout the shutdown.
-It started as four pallets and grew to over 1,200 food boxes to be shared with residents, made possible through volunteer efforts.
+It started as four pallets and grew to over 1,200 food boxes to be shared with residents per week, made possible through volunteer efforts.
 Love Delivers is excited to welcome the Hope Center’s food pantry into our warehouse to continue to address food insecurity in our community.